mist64/cbmbus_doc/3 Commodore DOS.md

 The Commodore DOS API defines the meaning of channel numbers, channel names and the data traveling over channels in the context of disk drives.

-## Concepts
+## Generations and Concepts

 Commodore DOS has been in existence since the Commodore 2040 drive from 1978.
 It remained fairly unchanged up to the Commodore 1581 from 1987.
-These are the **first-generation** devices. **Second-generation** devices are the floppy and hard disk drives by Creative Micro Devices (CMD) from the 1990s, with some existended features.
-Finally, there are **modern** Commodore DOS devices that have added some more features.
+These are the **first-generation** devices. **Second-generation** devices are the floppy and hard disk drives by Creative Micro Devices (CMD) from the 1990s, with some extended features[^95].
+Finally, there are **modern** Commodore DOS devices that have added some more features[^94].
 This section gives an overview of the shared concepts and some of the optional features.

 Commodore DOS calls a device (with its own primary address) connected to the bus a **unit**.